Katukiii/Minecraft-biome-lights/README.md

 - Minecraft Java Edition server with **RCON** enabled
 - [Node-RED](https://nodered.org/) installed and running
 - Node-RED dashboard nodes installed
-- Node-RED minecraft nodes installed (see setup instructions for the download command)
+- Node-RED minecraft nodes installed (see setup instructions for the download command OR do manually in NodeRed (@tomsith/node-red-contrib-minecraft))
-- Optional: LED strip controlled via MQTT
+- LED strip controlled via MQTT (see flow for MQTT node)
-- Biome scan commands (e.g. `/locate biome`) triggered via Node-RED inject or automation

 ---